-(d) REGISTRATION AND INFRINGEMENT ACTIONS.-Section 411(a) of title 17, United States Code, is amended in the first sentence-

-(1) by striking "actions for infringement of copyright in Berne Convention works whose country of origin is not the

-United States and"; and (2) by inserting "United States" after "no action for infringe-ment of the copyright in any".
+AND INFRINGEMENT ACTIONS.-Section 411(a) (d) REGISTRATION AND INFRINGEMENT ACTIONS.-Section 411(a) of title 17, United States Code, is amended in the first sentence- - (1) by striking "actions for infringement of copyright in Berne Convention works whose country of origin is not the United States and"; and (2) by inserting "United States" after "no action for infringement of the copyright in any".

-(e) STATUTE OF LIMITATIONS.-Section 507(a) of title 17, United State Code, is amended by striking "No" and inserting "Except as expressly provided otherwise in this title, no".

-SEC.
-103. COPYRIGHT PROTECTION SYSTEMS AND COPYRIGHT MANAGEMENT INFORMATION.

-(a) IN GENERAL.-Title 17, United States Code, is amended by adding at the end the following new chapter:
+- (e) STATUTE OF LIMITATIONS.-Section 507(a) of title 17, United State Code, is amended by striking "No" and inserting "Except as expressly provided otherwise in this title, no". - SEC.
+103. COPYRIGHT PROTECTION SYSTEMS AND COPYRIGHT MANAGEMENT INFORMATION. - (a) IN GENERAL.-Title 17, United States Code, is amended by adding at the end the following new chapter: